vprnet/trump-100-days/README.md

 # Trump's First 100 Days

 This is iteration one of a web app for VPR's coverage of Trump's first 100 days in office and its effects here in Vermont.
+We're looking to collect voices from all around the region about how people are feeling.
+More documentation TK as we figure out what kinds of submissions we get & what we, you know, actually want to do with them.

 ## Get Involved